-- At 31 March 2017, the Authority had the following material contingent liabilities: - (a) Housing Stock Transfer As part of the legal agreements associated with the transfer of the housing stock to the Victory Housing Trust in 2006/07, the Authority provided a number of environmental and non-environmental warranties, guarantees and indemnities to the Trust, its Lenders and the Norfolk Pension Fund.
+At 31 March 2018, the Authority had the following material contingent liabilities:

+(a) Housing Stock Transfer - As part of the legal agreements associated with the transfer of the housing stock to the Victory Housing Trust in 2006/07, the Authority provided a number of environmental and non-environmental warranties, guarantees and indemnities to the Trust and its Lenders.
+As of 29 March 2018 the admission agreement relating to pensions for staff transferred to Victory Housing was terminated.
+This brings to an end the obligations of the parties to the agreement including the guarantee made by North Norfolk District Council.